-Use the Quickplot tutorial and try to make an animation in which you plot short wave height, water level (including long wave variations) and bed level as function of time.
+Use the Quickplot tutorial and try to make an animation in which you plot short wave height (H), water level (including long wave variations, zs) and bed level (zb) as function of time.

-Plot the offshore waterlevel as function of time.
+Plot the offshore water level as function of time.
 Also open the file “tide.tek” (Tekal data files format), which contains the imposed surge level.
 Did the model correctly simulate the imposed surge level?

-Copy all model files to a new folder named “superfast”,.
+Copy all model files to a new folder named “superfast”.
 Edit params.txt and set ny=0 (instead of ny=2), and run the model.
-How does the simulation time compare to the original simulation?
+What is the simulation time compare to the original simulation?